1970 Florida gubernatorial election: Candidates

+Primary results

 In primaries, held on September 8, none of these candidates was able to win majority.
 As a result, the top two finishers, Faircloth and Askew, advanced to a runoff election.
+17.1% of the voting age population participated in the Democratic primary.

 Run-off

 Although the primary election was a close race, Askew defeated Faircloth by a relatively wide margin in the run-off election on September 29.
 Askew earned 447,025 votes against Faircloth's 328,038 votes, by 312,158 votes – a margin of approximately 15.36%.
 Askew selected Florida Secretary of State Thomas Burton Adams Jr. to be his running mate.

 General election

 In response to the schism between Cramer and Kirk, the Miami Herald endorsed Askew and noted that "Askew and Chiles form a logical team; Kirk and Cramer don’t".
 Kirk mocked Askew as a "momma’s boy who wouldn’t have the courage to stand up under the fire of the legislators" and as a "nice, sweet-looking fellow chosen by ‘liberals’ ... to front for them."
 Despite promising no new taxes and several attempts to label Askew a "liberal", Kirk had overseen what was then the largest tax increase in Florida history.

 Askew and Adams defeated incumbents Governor Kirk and Lieutenant Governor Ray C. Osborn with respectable margin.

-On the very same day Florida elected to the United States Senate Democrat Lawton Chiles, who later was elected Governor in 1990.
+On the very same day Florida elected to the United States Senate Democrat Lawton Chiles, who later was elected governor in 1990.